w3f/polkadot-spec/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+**NOTE**: To see the results of the plugins, for now you need to clean the `/build/assets/js` folder after the build.

 ### Build

 ```